heurist-network/dev-examples/mesh-agents/sheets-pipeline/README.md

 ```

 You can ask questions like:
 - "Find me the trending tokens on CoinGecko today.
-No need to confirm—just save their symbol, current price (USD) by create a new spreadsheet‘CoinGecko Dashboard’, sheet 'Trending', if the spreadsheet not exist."
+No need to confirm—just save their symbol, current price (USD) by create a new spreadsheet'CoinGecko Dashboard', sheet 'Trending', if the spreadsheet not exist."
 - "Get every tweet posted by @elonmusk.
 No need to confirm—just create a new spreadsheet titled 'elonmusk‑tweets‑2025‑04‑21' with a sheet named 'elonmusk', and write these columns for each tweet: timestamp, text"

 ## Heurist Mesh MCP Integration